evkx/evkx.github.io/content/models/volvo/ex30/EX30_Twin_Motor_Performance/_index.md

 ## Exterior

 The Volvo EX30 Twin Motor Performance, with dimensions of 4233 mm in length, 1837 mm in width, and 1549 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
-You can choose between 5 different paint colors when ordering this model.
+The Volvo EX30 Twin Motor Performance is available in a total of 5 paint colors, all of which include metallic and pearlescent options.
 Additionally, you can choose between 2 wheels with sizes from 18 to 20 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).